Luisa Pisetta Ravanelli HUM(M)MUS

 Humus in Latin means ‘soil’.

+The cultural claim about the origins and belonging of hummus is a metaphor for what is happening to that disputed land.
+A frenetic competition to discover who arrived first.
 In this performance, the artists sell a fictitious brand of hummus.
-Viewers are invited to taste two “different sorts”.
-The main intention of the performance is to get the audience to ask: “what is the difference?”.
+Passerby are invited to taste two “different sorts”.
+The main intention of the work is to get the audience to ask: “what is the difference?”.